pimsmath/django-template/README.md

 ```bash
 $ docker-compose up -d
 ```
-Your webserver should now be running on [http://127.0.0.1:8000](http://127.0.0.1:8000)
+The application should now be running at [http://127.0.0.1:8000](http://127.0.0.1:8000)

 ### Developing a new project

 Almost all interactions should be prefixed by `docker-compose`.
-For example, to install new packages via `pipenv`, you would run
+For example, to install new packages via `pipenv`, run

 ```bash
 $ docker-compose exec web pipenv install django-environ==0.4.5